gosantos/transport_tacker/README.md

 The interval time to update a record uses the method *checkIfNeedsTobeUpdated* in the file *models/vehicle.js*.

-The moving simulation of all vehicles was done using the algorithm  it follows:
+The moving simulation of all vehicles was developed using the algorithm  it follows:

 *model/vehicle.js*